bemnlam/blog_posts/posts/the-perks-of-being-a-mac-or-freebsd-user.md

 ## Bonus: the missing recipe {#bonus-recipe}

-In the eariler versions of the macOS, **a hidden cookie receipe** can be found by typing this command in the Terminal:
+In the eariler versions of the macOS, **a hidden cookie recipe** can be found by typing this command in the Terminal:

 ```bash
 Open /usr/share/emacs/22.1/etc/COOKIES